beancount/smart_importer/README.rst

     pip install --editable smart_importer

 Quick Start
 -----------

-Apply ``@PredictPostings()`` and/or ``@PredictPayees()`` as decorators to a Beancount importer in order to benefit from smart predictions and suggestions provided by machine learning.
-To get started quickly, you can script all of it right in your import config file.
+This package provides import hooks that can modify the imported entries.
+When running the importer, the existing entries will be used as training data for a machine learning model, which will then predict entry attributes.

-The following example shows how to add the ``@PredictPostings`` decorator to a CSV importer:
+The following example shows how to add the ``PredictPostings`` decorator to a an existing CSV importer:

 .. code:: python

-    # the beancount import config file:

     from beancount.ingest.importers import csv
     from beancount.ingest.importers.csv import Col

-    from smart_importer import PredictPostings
+    from smart_importer import apply_hooks, PredictPostings

     class MyBankImporter(csv.Importer):